adidottxt/whats-the-scene/README.md

 # 🎶 What's the scene?

-Automated spotify playlist creation based on who's playing in your town using Spotify and Songkick APIs.
+Automated Spotify playlist creation based on who's playing in your town using Spotify and Songkick APIs.

 This project is currently a work in progress.